vc3-project/vc3-mkdocs/docs/userguide/vc3-user-guide.md

 ![step5a](../img/screenshot_278.png)

+In order to create a virtual cluster, the VC3 needs to be able to SSH to the remote resource.
-Once you’ve connected your allocation, the system will validate it.
+Once you’ve connected your allocation, the system starts a process to validate it.

 ![step5b](../img/screenshot_279.png)

-In order to create a virtual cluster, the VC3 software needs to be able to SSH to the remote resource.
-If you click your allocation, you should see a section titled Public Token.
+Follow the instructions.
+You will be asked to login to the resource.
+Once there, just copy and paste the command that is displayed in the box "step 3".

 ![step5c](../img/screenshot_281.png)

-You will need to add this token to your Unix account, in the file ~/.ssh/authorized_keys.
-You can either edit this file with your favorite editor (such as nano, vim, or emacs), or use the echo command to append it to the authorized keys file.

 ![step5d](../img/screenshot_282.png)